mu-se373-200704035/Assignment-4/README.md

 # Assignment-4

+Built with Ionic & React frameworks

 ## Date Picker App
 This app serves the purpose of displaying a calendar and selecting a date.
 Then the selected date can be used to do anything.
-In this app for demonstration purposes, the date is just displayed on the screen.
+In this app, for demonstration purposes, the date is just displayed on the screen.

 ### Components
     • ExploreContainer